 - Due to the unpredictability of the Company's business, it will be necessary from time to time to use short term employees to manage peak loads.
-The employment of these short term employees will be based on the needs of the business. - 22.2 The use of part-time employees, casuals, and contractors, will be by consultation and agreement with the Parties agreeing as to what conditions of employment they come onto the Plant. - 22.3 The maximum term of employment of a short-term employee, or position, will be 6 months continuous employment.
-If the needs of the business require a short-term employee, or position, for greater than 6 months continuous employment, then he/she or the position shall be made permanent. - 22.4 The Company has the right to ensure that any available positions are filled with the most appropriate persons.
+The employment of these short term employees will be based on the needs of the business. - The use of part-time employees, casuals, and contractors, will be by consultation and agreement with the Parties agreeing as to what conditions of employment they come onto the Plant. - 22.3 The maximum term of employment of a short-term employee, or position, will be 6 months continuous employment.
+If the needs of the business require a short-term employee, or position, for greater than 6 months continuous employment, then he/she or the position shall be made permanent.
+If the overtime reduces to less than an average of 6 hours/week/man, then the Company and Union Delegates will meet and then terminate the short term employees.

+22.4 The Company has the right to ensure that any available positions are filled with the most appropriate persons.
 The relevant Parties will be involved in the selection of the person for the available position.
 The decision whether to make an appointment is in the absolute discretion of the Company.